Global expansion remains solid but trade tensions loom large, says Scotiabank

-TORONTO—The global economy is on the cusp of a long-feared escalation in trade tensions, the dominant risk of the Trump presidency.
-The tension between the United States and China is leading to heightened financial volatility, affecting virtually every asset class.
+The global economy is on the cusp of a long-feared escalation in trade tensions, and Scotiabank says the dominant risk of the Trump presidency would have significant implications for many countries

 An escalation in retaliatory trade policies would have very significant implications for the U.S. and China, with consequences impacting other countries.
 This threat looms large over economic outcomes, and on central bank actions in North America.